ImeneYAHIAOUI/al-newbank/adr/adr004-backend-services-statuscheck.md

   const servicesStats = newBankClient.getBackendStatus();
 ```

-The status retrieval call should return a list of the service with their status :
+The status retrieval call should return a list of the services with their status :
 - UP : denoting an up and running healthy service
 - DOWN : denoting a service that stopped, crashed or just unable to be reached anymore
 - DEGRADED : denoting a service that is potentially low on resource and/or processing too many requests in the meantime